Assessing Thermodynamic Selectivity of Solid-State Reactions for the Predictive Synthesis of Inorganic Materials: Results and Discussion

 The conventional synthesis reaction between \ce{BaCO3} and \ce{TiO2} (Expt.\ 1) was largely incomplete after 60 min at 1000 \textcelsius{} and exhibited significant formation of \ce{BaTi2O5}.
 The interface reaction hull for this system (Figure \ref{supp_fig:all_irh}a) suggests that the formation of \ce{BaTi2O5} is the most favorable reaction outcome, supporting our observations.
 In Expt.\ 2, the reaction of \ce{TiO2} with \ce{BaO2} appears to significantly decrease the reaction onset temperature but also features substantial impurity formation.
 In three of the experiments (Expts.\ 4, 6, and 7), the \ce{BaTiO3} synthesis reaction is the most favorable reaction on the hull, resulting in $C_1<0$.
 Notably, the use of ternary precursor(s) in Expts.\ 3 and 4 (\ce{Ba2TiO4}, \ce{BaTi2O5}) results in low (or zero) $C_2$, but also very little driving force.
 As a result, we observe near-perfect selectivity (i.e., very few visible impurities) at the expense of slowing down the reactions substantially.
 When the reaction energy is above zero, impurities associated with exergonic competing reactions may still form.
 For example, the hull for Expt.\ 8 indicates a significant degree of competition, including several reactions with only slightly positive energies ($\Delta G_\textrm{rxn}< 0.01$ eV/atom).
 Experiments 8 and 9 are indeed largely unreacted as predicted but feature minor impurities (\ce{BaSO4} and/or \ce{BaO}).

 The metathesis reactions (Expts.\ 6, 7) show the overall greatest performance, yielding primarily \ce{BaTiO3} and the predicted byproducts at moderately low temperatures (600-700 \textcelsius{}).
 While metathesis reactions producing alkali halides are well-known for their optimal performance \cite{Martinolich2017a}, it is a notable and surprising result that the sulfide-based reaction (\ce{BaS + Na2TiO3 -> BaTiO3 + Na2S}) achieves such pure and direct synthesis of \ce{BaTiO3}, as predicted.
 Its success further highlights the importance of considering more complex chemistries involving additional elements besides those in the target phase (i.e., hyperdimensional chemistries) \cite{Neilson2023}.
 Some impurity formation, however, is evident in both metathesis reactions, particularly at lower temperatures. \ce{BaTi2O5} forms in both experiments and small amounts of \ce{Ba2TiO4} form in Expt.\ 7.
 However, this observation is supported by the calculated $C_1$ and $C_2$ scores, which indicate that neither reaction should be perfectly selective.
-Unexpectedly, the dominant impurities in Expt.\ 6 are carbonate compounds: \ce{Ba3(CO3)Cl4} and \ce{BaCO3}.
-We presume this results from the reaction of the original precursors with \ce{CO2} in the air.
-For completeness, we have accounted for these in our experimental analysis even though they were not explicitly considered in the selectivity calculations.
-However, we did exclude from consideration any Si-containing impurities such as \ce{Ba2TiSi2O8}, which formed in small amounts due to reaction with the quartz capillaries; these Si impurities were minor ($<$0.02 mole fraction) and did not significantly affect our analysis.
+Unexpectedly, the dominant impurities in Expt.\ 6 are carbonate compounds: \ce{Ba3(CO3)Cl4}, and \ce{BaCO3}.
+We presume this results from minor contamination of the precursors via reaction with \ce{CO2} in the air; some \ce{Na2CO3} observed in the precursor (see Methods) may have also contributed to the formation of the barium carbonate impurities via energetically favorable Ba/Na ion exchange reactions.
+For completeness, we have accounted for these unexpected impurities in our experimental analysis even though they were not explicitly considered in the selectivity calculations.
+However, we did exclude from consideration any Si-containing impurities such as \ce{Ba2TiSi2O8}, which formed in small amounts due to reaction with the quartz capillaries; these Si impurities were minor ($<$2 mol \%) and did not significantly affect our analysis.